Former champion Kvitova makes early Wimbledon exit

 She came out fighting in the third set, capturing game after game with steady defense and exquisite shot-making, including drop-shot winners and getting the better of a volley rally at the net.

+“When I didn’t really put the pressure on her, she could just do whatever she wanted.
+She did great dropshots as well.
+I don’t think I won any one of them,” Kvitova said.

-Kvitova, by contrast, showed only flashes of her old grasscourt brilliance and produced 36 unforced errors.
+The Czech, by contrast, showed only flashes of her old grasscourt brilliance and produced 36 unforced errors.
 She sent down aces but missed simple forehands and was troubled by the wind as well as her own lack of composure.

 Sasnovich completed victory with two aces in a fitting end to a fine performance.